Diabetes can be well managed with healthy eating, combined with regular physical activity and weight management.

 Some carbohydrate foods release glucose into the bloodstream more quickly than others.
 Foods that produce a slower rise in blood glucose levels are described as having a low glycaemic index (GI) and can be helpful in blood glucose management.

-Healthy carbohydrate foods that have a low GI include most high-fibre breads and cereals (especially grainy bread and oats), pasta, basmati or low GI rice, quinoa, barley, most fruit, legumes and low-fat dairy products.
-Aim to include at least one ‘low GI’ food per meal.
-Taking care with portion sizes is still important when eating low GI foods, as even large servings of these foods can result in high blood glucose levels and weight gain.
+Healthy carbohydrate foods that have a low GI include some high-fibre breads and cereals (especially grainy bread and oats), pasta, basmati or low GI rice, quinoa, barley, most fruit, legumes and low-fat dairy products.
+Aim to include at least one 'low GI' food per meal.
+Taking care with portion sizes is still important when eating low GI foods, as large servings of these foods can result in high blood glucose levels and weight gain.

 Some low GI foods may be high in saturated fat, added sugar and energy – for example, ice cream and chocolate.
 Always check the list of ingredients and the energy (calorie or kilojoule) content of packaged foods.
+Foods with a GI of 55 and below are low GI foods.

 The GI values of foods are only an average, and people will often react very differently to foods.
 People with diabetes are advised to test their blood glucose levels to determine the effect of various foods on their own blood glucose levels.